jmfdiazAL/laravel7-ghactions/README.md

 # Laravel & Github Actions

-THis is my playground for playing with Laravel and Github actions.
+This is my playground for playing with Laravel and Github actions.

 ## How to check the syntax of your workflow YML file